iQIYI (NASDAQ:IQ) Trading Up 13.1%

-A number of equities research analysts recently weighed in on the company.
-OTR Global restated a “negative” rating on shares of iQIYI in a research note on Monday, January 10th.
-HSBC lowered their price objective on iQIYI from $8.10 to $4.80 in a research report on Friday, January 14th.
-Citigroup lowered their price objective on iQIYI from $10.00 to $8.80 and set a “neutral” rating on the stock in a research report on Thursday, November 18th.
-Benchmark initiated coverage on iQIYI in a research report on Tuesday, December 28th.
+Several research analysts have recently issued reports on IQ shares.
+UBS Group lowered iQIYI from a “buy” rating to a “neutral” rating and decreased their target price for the stock from $18.50 to $9.50 in a research report on Tuesday, November 2nd.
+Citigroup reduced their target price on iQIYI from $10.00 to $8.80 and set a “neutral” rating for the company in a report on Thursday, November 18th.
+HSBC dropped their price target on iQIYI from $8.10 to $4.80 in a research note on Friday, January 14th.
+OTR Global reiterated a “negative” rating on shares of iQIYI in a research report on Monday, January 10th.
+Finally, Benchmark assumed coverage on iQIYI in a research report on Tuesday, December 28th.
 They set a “hold” rating on the stock.
-Finally, UBS Group cut iQIYI from a “buy” rating to a “neutral” rating and lowered their price objective for the stock from $18.50 to $9.50 in a research report on Tuesday, November 2nd.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat, the company currently has an average rating of “Hold” and an average price target of $12.87.
+One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and two have assigned a buy rating to the stock.
+Based on data from MarketBeat, iQIYI has an average rating of “Hold” and a consensus target price of $12.87.

 About iQIYI (NASDAQ:IQ)